-The recreational activities permitted at the Preserve include bicycling, inline skating, camping, horseback riding, fishing, birding, and hiking (Figure 9).
-Public access to the property is provided by four walkthrough access points.
+The recreational activities permitted at the Preserve include bicycling, inline skating, camping, horseback riding, fishing, birding, and hiking (Figure 11).
+Public access to the property is provided by five walkthrough access points.
 An access to the northern portion of the Preserve is provided by a gate and parking area off of County Road 54, midway between Chancey Road and US Highway 98.
-A second access for the northern portion of the property is also provided by a gate and parking area east of the main entrance and east of the CSX railroad.
-A third access is provided by a gate and parking area at the west side of the property on Chancey Road.
-A fourth access point is provided by a gate and parking area at the end of Deems Road.
+A second access point for the northern portion of the property is also provided by a gate and parking area east of the main entrance and east of the CSX railroad.
+A third access point is provided by a gate and parking area at the west side of the property on Chancey Road.
+A fourth access point is provided by a gate and parking area at the west side of the property on Chancey Road.
 This gate and parking area is the main entrance to the Alston Tract and is accessed off County Road 39 by taking County Line Road to Deems Road.
 There are informational kiosks located at the north, west and south public access points which contain a large trail map of the property and trail map brochures.
-Motorized access on the property is restricted to authorized personnel directly affiliated with the District, and any other non-affiliated personnel that are held in cooperative agreement with the District.
+Motorized access on the property is restricted to authorized personnel directly affiliated with the District, and any other non-affiliated personnel authorized pursuant to a cooperative agreement with the District.